Yulu Jade Dew

 About This Tea

 This original Hubei green tea known as Yu Lu (Jade Dew) is produced using a traditional method of steaming, kneading and gently roasting, resulting in an attractive pine needle shape and a deeply satisfying taste.
 Yu Lu was a Tribute Tea during the 1700s in Qing Dynasty China and is considered one of the historical precursors to Japanese sencha and gyokuro.

 Yu Lu Jade Dew has a vibrant energy and smooth taste with rich layers of umami.
-Its aroma and aftertaste showcase a special, harmonious presence of fresh alpine and toasted almond.
+Its aroma and aftertaste showcase a special, harmonious presence of sugar snap pea, toasted almond and umami.

 This early spring micro-lot highlights the richness and fresh taste of the Long Jing #43 cultivar growing organically in the remote alpine terroir of Xuan’en, a mountainous region in Southwestern Hubei famous for its forests and Taoist temples.